 How Long Will My Results Last?

 The longevity of your results depends on a few factors.
-If you are careful to limit food and drinks that cause stains, like tomato sauce, coffee, berries, or wine, your result may last between one and four years.
+If you are careful to limit food and drinks that cause stains, like tomato sauce, coffee, berries, or wine, your result may last up to two years.

 Smoking also stains your teeth.
 If you smoke, you should consider quitting, not only for your white smile, but for your overall health.